 Each archive will have a policy governing the types of material they are able to take (e.g. data from a particular field, of a particular type, or from projects funded by a specific body).
 They will typically store metadata for their holdings, and may be able to offer active curation.
 Some material held in archives may be open access; some may only be available to researchers or others who meet criteria specified by the archive or the data creator.

 The archives discussed elsewhere on this website are typically archives which preserve research data.
 However, archives also exist for other types of digital material: for example, the Bodleian Libraries maintains an archive of websites.

 See also digital preservation.
-ORA-Data is the University of Oxford’s research data archive.
+ORA is the University of Oxford's repository for research outputs, including data.